juntylpro1/secure-enterprise/custom-basic.md

 1. Save the `ibm_catalog.json` file.

-## Testing your customized deployable architecture
+## Testing your deployable architecture
 {: #basic-custom-test}
 {: step}

-Before you onboard your customized deployable architecture to a private catalog and make it available for use, test your customization to ensure that the architecture runs as intended.
+Before you onboard your configured deployable architecture to a private catalog and make it available for use, test your configuration to ensure that the architecture runs as intended.
 To test your architecture with the Terraform command line, complete the following steps:

 1. Create or update a `.netrc` file that is needed to use Terraform modules from the {{site.data.keyword.cloud_notm}}.
 For more information, see [ibmcloud catalog utility netrc](/docs/cli?topic=cli-manage-catalogs-plugin#generate-netrc).